vKnowWho/play1/readme.txt

-Git is a version control systeam.
+Git is a distributed version control systeam.
 Git is free software.